-The lineup was balanced, bringing back two artists that played at the original 2007 edition, Plaid and Ryoichi Kurokawa, joined by younger talents, likely more appealing to the new generation such us Aïsha Devi, Kelly Moran or Recsund.
-The forward-looking spirit of L.E.V. was present in non-expected directions, a few urban acts like Baabi or Sega Bodega were selected, bypassing the denseness and seriousness abounding on these kinds of events and bringing much-needed fun and dance.
+The lineup was balanced, bringing back two artists that played at the original 2007 edition, Plaid and Ryoichi Kurokawa, joined by younger talents, likely more appealing to the new generation, such as Aïsha Devi, Kelly Moran or Recsund.
+The forward-looking spirit of L.E.V. was present in non-expected directions, and a few urban acts like Baabi or Sega Bodega were selected, bypassing the denseness and seriousness abounding these kinds of events and bringing much-needed fun and dance.

-L.E.V. stands for “Laboratório de Electrónica Visual” (Visual Electronics Lab), and true to its name the visual aspect of the festival was a pilar in a few ways.
-Starting with VORTEX, a space dedicated to VR performances and cinema, continuing with the Plató (meaning “set”) stage, focused on innovative, visual focused live artists like Push 1 Stop & Wiklow or the collaboration between Oklou and Krampf.
-Finally, some dazzling visual work came from the performances of Spime.IM, Alessandro Cortini accompanied by Emilie Elizabeth and Raki Fernandez, Marta Verde performing along Tensal, or Nkisi, with a spectacular laser show, product of the collaboration with Charlie Hope.
+L.E.V. stands for “Laboratório de Electrónica Visual” (Visual Electronics Lab), and true to its name the visual aspect of the festival was a pillar in a few ways.
+Starting with VORTEX, a space dedicated to VR performances and cinema, continuing with the Plató (meaning “set”) stage, focused on innovative, visually focused live artists like Push 1 Stop & Wiklow or the collaboration between Oklou and Krampf.
+Finally, some dazzling visual work came from the performances of Spime.IM, Alessandro Cortini accompanied by Emilie Elizabeth and Raki Fernandez, Marta Verde, performing along Tensal, or Nkisi, with a spectacular laser show, a product of the collaboration with Charlie Hope.

 The festival droned along four days, day and night, with a curfew time of 2 A.M of which many were thankful.
 Below you can read about some standout performances.
 Ryoichi Kurokawa presented Subassemblies, a performance that uses perspective to explore the relations between humans and nature, a stunning piece where the visual is as important as the aural, deploying sensations of physical harshness, and intense cinematic, paralysis.

-Shoeg is the artistic name of Carlos Martorell, an artist that pulls inspiration out from video games and virtual worlds, he showed Infiltrate, an audiovisual performance of fragmented sounds, using a sort of modern theremin which controlled both music and visuals.
-His sonic palette, polyester ambient pads, subsonic sounds, halls of reverb combined with ravish synths without any beat.
+Shoeg is the artistic name of Carlos Martorell, an artist that pulls inspiration out from video games and virtual worlds.
+He showed Infiltrate, an audiovisual performance of fragmented sounds, using a sort of modern theremin which controlled both music and visuals.
+His sonic palette, polyester ambient pads, subsonic sounds, and halls of reverb combined with ravishing synths without any beat.
 The amalgamated sound felt fresh and energising.

-One of the biggest surprises of the festival came from SPINE.IM, a collective originating from Turin, Italy which examines the spaces between reality and virtuality, using immersive VR technology.
+One of the biggest surprises of the festival came from SPINE.IM, a collective originating from Turin, Italy, examines the spaces between reality and virtuality using immersive VR technology.
 Their resounding live set abounded on those concepts imagining the rave of the end of the world, exposing monstrous trancey synthesizers and feral arpeggios enveloped in a tribal and spiritual voice.

 The legendary Spanish sound artist Francisco López presented one of his acclaimed multichannel works, as is common in his performances, and as he stated in the presentation of the piece: the utmost visuals are in the interior of your head; López avoided any visual aspect, a sleeping mask was provided, the public sat together in chairs in the middle of the enormous Nave 16 concentrating on a feast of nature: cricket solos, birds and other animals intertwined with artificial sounds, a trip to the unknown without moving an inch.

-To close the festival Alessandro Cortini was chosen, he delivered Volume Massimo, an evocative, melodic journey bestowed here in full force.
+Alessandro Cortini was chosen to close the festival, and he delivered Volume Massimo, an evocative, melodic journey bestowed here in full force.
 His music was the perfect ending to an exciting and promising first edition.
-Not only L.E.V. can fill a much long-needed musical space in Madrid, but it can also do it with quality and ambition: a diverse, modern lineup, a state of the art sound and astonishing visuals.
+Not only can L.E.V. fill a much long-needed musical space in Madrid, but it can also do it with quality and ambition: a diverse, modern lineup, a state-of-the-art sound and astonishing visuals.